rvamsikrishna/inview_notifier_list/README.md

 The `InViewNotifierWidget` consists of the following properties:

 1. `id`: a **required** String property.
 This should be unique for every widget that wants to get notified.
 2.  `builder` : Signature for a function that creates a widget for a given index.
 The function that defines and returns the widget that should be notified as inView.
-See `InViewNotifierWidgetBuilder`.
+See [InViewNotifierWidgetBuilder](https://pub.dev/documentation/inview_notifier_list/latest/inview_notifier_list/InViewNotifierWidgetBuilder.html).
 3. `child`:  The child widget to pass to the builder.